Open-Cascade-SAS/OCCT/dox/user_guides/shape_healing/shape_healing.md

 // their orientation is corrected if (saw.CheckSmall (precision)) {
   cout<<“Wire contains edge(s) shorter than “<<precision<<endl;
-  // An edge that is shorter than the given
+  // An edge that is shorter than the given tolerance is found.
-  // tolerance is found
   Standard_Boolean LockVertex = Standard_True;
   if (sfw.FixSmall (LockVertex, precision)) {
     cout<<“Edges shorter than “<<precision<<“ have been removed”